-A Saint in the Making
+A saint in the making

-Anthony Mary was born in Cremona towards the end of the year 1502 of the noble family of Zaccaria.
+Anthony Mary was born in Cremona towards the end of the year 1502 to the noble family of Zaccaria.
 The Zaccaria clan had served the city in times past with no less than eighteen governors.
 His father, Lazzaro, died shortly after Anthony’s birth.
 His mother, Antonietta, refused numerous suitors in order that she might devote herself entirely to the education and upbringing of her son and to works of charity.

 Anthony grew up in the faith through the pious care of his mother.
 He was described as an obedient and pious child.
-At an early age, he had a great love for his neighbor.
+At an early age, he developed a great love for his neighbor.
 He had been blessed with such a profound disposition and a heart full of compassion for the needy.

 A Physician of Body and Soul

 Anthony’s way of practicing medicine was quite unusual.
 He was persuaded that all evils arise from one cause: sin.
 For him, in order to cure the body, it was necessary to cure the soul first.
-When he went to the sick, he first exhorted them to think of God, ask for forgiveness and receive the Sacraments.
+When he went to the sick, he first exhorted them to think of God, ask for forgiveness, and receive the sacraments.
 He would also carry with him generous alms for the poor.

 As a young boy, Anthony desired to become a priest.
 While he was exercising his profession, Anthony was attracted to the religious apostolate.
 He renounced his rights to any inheritance in the future and worked as a catechist.
-He would often gather young and abandoned children in the streets and taught them about the Christian faith.
+He would often gather young and abandoned children in the streets and teach them about the Christian faith.
 Soon, his confessor, Father Marcello, exhorted him to also teach children from wealthy families.